sundayrazor/rover-intersection/README.md

 ## Build and Run in VSCode

 Use using Visual Studio Code.
-Navigate to the RoverIntersection folder
+Navigate to the rover-intersection folder
 ```cmd
 dotnet run
 ```